RomJacoby/esh/README.md

 ### 2. Docker Compose: "Port Already in Use" Error
 **Cause:** The ports `8080` or `80` are already being used by another process.
 **Solution:**
-- Stop and terminate running services are using these ports.
+- Stop and terminate running services that are using these ports.
 - Or change the ports in the `docker-compose.yml` file and in the frontend & backend configurations.

 ### 3. Frontend: "Failed to Fetch" Error